Nissan Juke Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below illustrates average Nissan Juke insurance rates for additional coverage and risk scenarios.
+The chart below shows estimated Nissan Juke insurance rates for additional coverage and risk scenarios.

-- The estimated price for the average middle-age driver who chooses $500 deductibles is $1,300
+- The average rate for the average middle-age driver who chooses $500 deductibles is $1,248

-Car insurance prices for a Nissan Juke are also quite variable based on the trim level and model year, your age and driving record, and physical damage deductibles and liability limits.
+Insurance prices for a Nissan Juke are also quite variable based on your driving record, the trim level of your Juke, and physical damage deductibles and liability limits.

-More mature drivers with no driving violations and higher comprehensive and collision deductibles may pay as low as $1,200 every 12 months on average for full coverage.
-Prices are much higher for teenage drivers, since even teens with perfect driving records will be charged in the ballpark of $5,000 a year.
+More mature drivers with a clean driving record and high deductibles may only pay around $1,200 annually on average for full coverage.
+Prices are much higher for teenage drivers, where even good drivers can expect to pay in the ballpark of $4,800 a year.
 View Rates by Age

-The state you live in also has a big influence on Nissan Juke insurance prices.
-A middle-age driver might find prices as low as $850 a year in states like North Carolina, Wisconsin, and Vermont, or have to pay at least $1,760 on average in Florida, New York, and Michigan.
+The state you live in plays a big part in determining prices for Nissan Juke insurance rates.
+A good driver about age 40 could pay as low as $820 a year in states like Iowa, Maine, and Idaho, or be forced to pay as much as $1,780 on average in New York, Louisiana, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |